Why should you get a bachelor’s in corrections when most corrections jobs require a high school diploma or equivalent?

 Additionally, you will complete 12 credit hours of electives and a criminal justice internship, a big perk of this program.

 WU’s high-value degree in corrections prepares students for employment in federal, state, and local corrections.
 Because the curriculum focuses on both institutional and community-based corrections and requires an internship, graduates have no problems finding careers.
-If you’re interested in WU and all it has to offer, check out the admission details here.

 Boston University